 Hard to get an LNP member to defect — after all, they’re already drinking the cream.

 Labor?
 The ranks are surprisingly tight.
 Polls or no polls, a defection to comrade Clive would be the end of their social life.

 An Independent then.
 Someone who could do with some funding to shore up their electorate and bat off a serious opponent?

-Windsor is facing Barnaby and the full might of the LNP.
-Slipper is squaring off against Captain Mal.
+and the full might of the LNP.
+Slipper is squaring off against Captain Mal

 In early May, rumours began circulating that Clive was courting Windsor, but both men came out and said, coyly, that Windsor would definitely not join the UAP but would provide unspecified assistance.

 But by Friday 10 May, Windsor was still not across the line

 Oh well, Slipper is probably easier and better bet to secure the primary purpose, that is, party registration.
 After that, Slipper’s reputation can be dealt with and if he loses, well, road kill really.